 How we got started

-Caroline Scott, Author and Director at Communication Across Cultures originally began writing an induction to English, funded by the Local Authority of Tower Hamlets in 2002.
+Caroline Scott, Author and Director at Across Cultures originally began writing an induction to English, funded by the Local Authority of Tower Hamlets in 2002.

 This funding was awarded to accommodate for the distinct need for additional support for new-to-English learners in the mainstream.
 After writing her first draft, Caroline went on to develop this further, eventually providing training for many schools in Tower Hamlet sand beyond.
 Caroline eventually left Tower Hamlets to start an international School overseas.
 There, she was able to develop ideas further and, with significant additional research, she wrote her first book, 'Teaching Children as an Additional Language: A Programme for 7-11 year olds.'
 She later went onto write her second book, 'Teaching English as an Additional Language 5-11, A Whole School Resource' which encompassed many more facets of language learning including language learning strategies, additional assessment and differentiating further for all levels of language across all curriculum subjects.

 The Learning Village, an online English language learning programme for learners in schools (www.learningvillage.net), was a natural evolution of her work.
 It allows increased flexibility for learners and teachers as well as significantly more content and assessment opportunities.
 Caroline also delivers a three day training for senior teachers/leaders on supporting EAL learning across the curriculum (the EAL 'Train the Trainer' course) as well as whole school insets and one day courses on how to achieve effective EAL teaching through the Learning Village.

 Director, Author & Trainer